opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 (3) The Court may at the first General Process CC give directions for the filing of the SAPT.

-(4) Where a party intends to file further any application (other than any directed at a CC), the Court’s approval to file further applications must be sought by filing a “Request to seek Permission for Application”, copied to the other party, in accordance with Practice Direction 48(5).
-Where parties are of the view that it would be more appropriate for submissions to be made in a physical or remote CC, a “Request for Case Conference” may be filed in lieu of the “Request to Seek Permission for Application”.
+(4) Where a party intends to file any application (other than one directed at a CC and any application set out in Order 9, Rule 9(7)(a) to (o) of the Rules of Court 2021), the Court’s approval to file such applications must be sought by filing a “Request for Permission to file Application”, copied to the other party, in accordance with Practice Direction 48(5).
+Where parties are of the view that it would be more appropriate for submissions to be made at a physical or remote CC, a “Request for Case Conference” may be filed in lieu of the “Request for Permission to file Application”.
 The “Request for Case Conference” should set out the reasons why the request for the Court’s approval to file further applications cannot be dealt with asynchronously.

-(5) Where parties indicate at CC that they will not be filing any SAPT but parties subsequently decide to file an SAPT, parties are to file an “Request to Seek Permission for Application” to inform the Court of their intention and to seek directions for the filing of the SAPT.
+(5) Where parties indicate at the CC that they will not be filing any SAPT but parties subsequently decide to file an SAPT, parties are to file a “Request for Permission to file Application” to inform the Court of their intention and to seek directions for the filing of the SAPT.

 (6) If parties wish to extend or vary timelines previously directed by the Court, parties should seek these directions from the Court at the General Process CC, subject to Practice Directions 48(9)(e) and (g) read with Practice Directions 48(11) to 48(13).

 (7) Where the action is not disposed of by the Court or settled or otherwise resolved through the actions of the parties, the Court will at an appropriate stage give directions for the matter to be set down for trial.
 If the matter is set down by the date fixed by the Court, the matter will be fixed for Pre-Trial CC and the further General Process CC will be vacated.
 Where the matter has been set down, parties should seek extended timelines and/or permission to file any further applications at the Pre-Trial CC or from the trial judge if one has been allocated.

-(8) If judgment is entered on liability for damages to be assessed, an Assessment of Damages Case Conference will be fixed around 7 weeks after the date judgment is entered.
+(8) If judgment is entered on liability for damages to be assessed, an Assessment of Damages CC will be fixed around 7 weeks after the date judgment is entered.
 A CC Notice will be issued to the claimant and the parties against whom judgment on liability has been entered notifying parties of the date of the CC, and directing parties to file the necessary documents and take the necessary steps within a prescribed time for directions to be given to move the matter towards settlement or an Assessment of Damages hearing.

 ### ***General provisions for General Process CCs***